avkonst/hookstate/README.md

   - tracking of modifications
   - valuelink-like pattern for two-way data binding and form state management
 - Global data state management using the same API
-  - Allows to drop Mobx / Redux completely and simplify the source code a lot
+  - allows to drop Mobx / Redux completely and simplify the source code a lot
 - Performance tuned:
   - offers component-level cache state management to minimise re-rendering when necessary
   - efficient global state observer using only `React.useContext` and `React.useState`